-- Coal is burnt exclusively outside Smoke Control Areas - Oil is burnt outside the biggest cities (of greater than 250,000 populations) but inside the smaller cities in grid squares where there is residual demand - Smokeless solid fuels (SSF, coke, anthracite) are burnt exclusively within smoke control areas - Wood consumption was assumed to have the same distribution as coal
+- Coal is burnt exclusively outside Smoke Control Areas - Oil is burnt outside the biggest cities (of greater than 250,000 populations) but inside the smaller cities in grid squares where there is residual demand - Smokeless solid fuels (SSF, coke, anthracite) are burnt exclusively within smoke control areas - Wood consumption is assumed to have the same distribution as coal

-The new maps represent a significant improvement on the previous domestic maps as result of the new data sources and new modelling techniques.
-Initial validation of the results (King et al 2006) shows a relatively good correlation between the model results and the BRE regional data.
-There are still some quite large differences but given the uncertainties in this work this is not surprising.
+The new maps represent a significant improvement on the previous domestic consumption maps as result of the new data sources and new modelling techniques.
+Initial validation of the results (King et al 2006) has shown a relatively good correlation between the model results and the BRE regional data, although there are some quite large differences.
 Further validation of modelled data is planned as part of the continued development of the emission maps.
 Full details of this mapping methodology can be found in King et al 2006.